plasidu/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Overview
-This code part of the course
+This code is part of the course project at
 ## https://class.coursera.org/getdata-009

 A full description is available at the site where the data was obtained: